 A value is an entity that takes on one of nine types.
-There are six standard types (Undefined, Null, Boolean, String, Number, and Object) and three internal types called Reference, List, and Completion.
+There are nine types (Undefined, Null, Boolean, String, Number, Object, Reference, List, and Completion).
 Values of type Reference, List, and Completion are used only as intermediate results of expression evaluation and cannot be stored to properties of objects.